 The last month has been the most significant for a long while with TPP.
 Apart from health revelations, which are always a reminder to eat healthy and live life to the full, The Plastic Project is about to be a part of big shift.

-There are just a few left, and the book is now a line in the sand on this first big phase of The Plastic Project.
+The book is now a line in the sand on this first big phase of The Plastic Project.
 So what have achieved?

 When we started plastic in the ocean was a known, but not widely known, and using my own and loads of other surf photographers images we trod a path from small events to schools to film festivals, talking and showing images and film.
 I’m not sure how many people we have stood up in front of but, it’s in the tens of thousands.